 You should have a noticeable improvement in your oral function and appearance once your dental bridge is placed.
 Our team will teach you how to care for your bridge, including the best way to keep it clean with brushing and flossing and any foods to avoid.
 It is important to care for your bridge and mouth each day, as cavities can still develop on the teeth supporting your restoration.
 If cared for properly, your dental bridge may last for many years.
 At your dental cleaning and check-up visits with our team at Grove Dental Group and Orthodontics, our dentists will monitor the health and integrity of your tooth replacement.

-Insurance Coverage for Bridges
+Is There Insurance Coverage for Dental Bridges?

 Dental bridges may be covered in part by dental insurance plans.
 Our knowledgeable financial coordinator will help you maximize your coverage before estimating any out-of-pocket costs.
 Grove Dental Group and Orthodontics offers an array of payment choices to help make your care more convenient, including interest-free financing solutions.